maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 The collection of these objects is essentially the *only* thing that is returned from the evolution code.
 Things like `"StatesList"` and `"CausalGraph"` are reconstructed.

-The causal graph, in particular, which is the most fundamental object, is the simplest one to reconstruct.
+The causal graph, in particular, is the simplest one to reconstruct.
 Indeed, if each event is a vertex, and each `SetExpression` is an edge going from its `creatorEvent` to its `destroyerEvent`, that would immediately give us a causal graph.

 Reconstructing states is a bit more complicated, but it can be done by selecting a foliation of a causal graph, i.e., a subset of events including all of their dependencies, and selecting all edges that were created, but not destroyed by one of those events.